yiisoft/yii2-elasticsearch/docs/guide/topics-debug.md

 Using the Elasticsearch DebugPanel
 ----------------------------------

-The yii2 elasticsearch extensions provides a `DebugPanel` that can be integrated with the yii debug module and shows the executed elasticsearch queries.
+The yii2 Elasticsearch extensions provides a `DebugPanel` that can be integrated with the yii debug module and shows the executed Elasticsearch queries.
 It also allows to run these queries and view the results.

 Add the following to you application config to enable it (if you already have the debug module